 But oftentimes, new homeschooling parents find themselves underestimating their abilities to homeschool their children.

-They spend too much time debating over curriculum and philosophies that sometimes bring them a point of settling and believing that the teachers at school will do a better job.
+They spend too much time debating over curriculum and philosophies that sometimes bring them to a point of settling and believing that the teachers at school will do a better job.

 The most important aspect is almost forgotten about…the child.
 You are the expert on your child.
 You’ve spent millions of minutes and hours studying, observing, and understanding your child.
 No one knows your child better than you!